Pokémon HeartGold & SoulSilver

 Latias & Latios

-After obtaining the National Pokédex, Steven Stone will meet you outside the Vermillion City Pokémon fan club, and either Latias (HeartGold) or Latios (SoulSilver) will be roaming around Kanto.
+After obtaining the National Pokédex, Steven Stone will meet you outside the Vermillion City Pokémon fan club, and either Latias (HeartGold) or Latios (SoulSilver) will begin roaming around Kanto.
 You can check where they are in the PokéGear.

 You could also encounter the opposite Pokémon in each game by getting the Enigma Stone from a wi-fi event, then showing it to Steven at Pewter City museum.
 The event is no longer running.